juliemturner/juliemturner.github.io/content/post/resolve-to-log/index.md

 ## Basic Logging

-For basic logging we’re just using the functionality as is, by utilizing a ConsoleListner, setting the logging level, and noting that anything we “Log” is getting written to the browser’s console.
+For basic logging we’re just using the functionality as is, by utilizing a ConsoleListener, setting the logging level, and noting that anything we “Log” is getting written to the browser’s console.

 ## Custom Logging